awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 ### Attribute Values<a name="limits-attributes-values"></a>

-An attribute value cannot be an empty String or empty Set \(String Set, Number Set, or Binary Set\)\.
+Empty String and Binary attribute values are allowed, if the attribute is not used as a key attribute for a table or index\.
+Empty String and Binary values are allowed inside Set, List, and Map types\.
+An attribute value cannot be an an empty Set \(String Set, Number Set, or Binary Set\)\.
 However, empty Lists and Maps are allowed\.

 ### Nested Attribute Depth<a name="limits-attributes-nested-depth"></a>